Appearance

 The boldest factual claim in the section.
 Also the most clearly wrong.

-Oliver Cowdery's June 1829 letter to Hyrum Smith references apostolic calling using D&C 18 language.
-The April 1830 Articles and Covenants call Joseph "an apostle of Jesus Christ" -- a title requiring divine ordination.
-Joseph's 1832 history names two priesthood conferrals.
-Oliver published a detailed Aaronic Priesthood restoration account in October 1834.[8][9][10]
+Oliver's June 1829 letter to Hyrum Smith references apostolic calling using D&C 18 language -- before the Church existed.
+The April 1830 Articles and Covenants call Joseph "an apostle of Jesus Christ," a title requiring divine ordination.[8][9]
+Oliver published a detailed Aaronic Priesthood restoration account in the Messenger and Advocate in October 1834 -- months before the 1835 D&C.[10]

 Oliver Cowdery never recanted

 Oliver was excommunicated in 1838.
-He spent ten years outside the Church with personal grievances against Joseph.
-He practiced law independently.
-He had every incentive and every opportunity to expose a fraud.
+He spent ten years outside the Church, practiced law independently, and had every reason to expose a fraud if one existed.

-In 1846, seeking readmission, he wrote to Phineas Young: "Had you stood in the presence of John, with our departed brother Joseph, to receive the Lesser Priesthood -- and in the presence of Peter, to receive the Greater... you would feel what you have never felt."[11]
+In 1846 he wrote to Phineas Young: "Had you stood in the presence of John, with our departed brother Joseph, to receive the Lesser Priesthood -- and in the presence of Peter, to receive the Greater... you would feel what you have never felt."[12]

-The June 1831 conference involved ordinations to the office of high priest, not initial conferral of priesthood authority.
-The actual minutes record Joseph himself ordaining Wight before Wight ordained Joseph at the same conference -- a sequence that makes sense for office ordinations but would be absurd for initial priesthood conferral.[17]
+Because the June 1831 conference involved ordinations to the office of high priest -- not initial conferral of priesthood authority.
+The conference minutes record Joseph ordaining Wight before Wight ordained Joseph at the same meeting.[17]
+That sequence makes sense for exchanging office ordinations.
+It makes no sense for initial priesthood conferral.

-Joseph's own framework: "All priesthood is Melchizedek; but there are different portions or degrees of it."[18]
+Joseph himself taught: "All priesthood is Melchizedek; but there are different portions or degrees of it."[18]
 Apostleship in 1829, elder in 1830, high priest in 1831, temple keys in 1836.
-The same pattern of sequential authorization found in the New Testament and the Book of Mormon.[19]
+Sequential authorization, not contradiction.[19]

 Bottom line: The CES Letter says no one heard about priesthood restoration before 1832.
 Hostile newspapers were reporting angelic ordination claims in 1830.
-Joseph's own 1832 history lists two distinct priesthood conferrals.
+Joseph's own 1832 history lists two distinct conferrals.
 Oliver Cowdery maintained the account through a decade of excommunication.
-The "late fabrication" theory requires ignoring the evidence that predates it.
+The "late fabrication" theory requires ignoring the documentary trail that predates it.

 Runnells, CES Letter (2017), "Priesthood Restoration," p.
 80, quoting Bushman, Rough Stone Rolling, p.
 75. ↩︎